-- 1. Loosen the thumbscrew (A) located at the back of the cover. - 2.
-Slide the cover (B) toward the back of the system unit.
-When the front of the service access cover has cleared the upper frame ledge, lift the cover up and off the system unit.
+- 1. Loosen the thumbscrew (A) located at the rear of the cover. - 2.
+Slide the cover (B) toward the rear of the system.
+When the front of the service access cover has cleared the upper frame ledge, lift the cover up and off the system.